UniKlo/PaintBot/README.md

 # PaintBot
 Paintbot is a machine that paints upright surfaces.
 It's a prototype that can paint indoor walls.
 The goal of this prototype is to extend it to paint or draw on walls of any size, indoors and outdoors alike.
-This document is a wiki for the robot's mechanics, electronics and code.
+This document is a wiki for the robot's mechanics, electronics and code.<br/>
 ![demo](https://github.com/UniKlo/PaintBot/blob/master/img_gif/demo.gif)<br/>
 <!-- <img src="https://imgur.com/fasSOo4.jpg" width="700"> -->
 ![Paint Bot Image](https://github.com/UniKlo/PaintBot/blob/master/img_gif/Paintbot1.png)